jtalks-org/antarcticle-scala/README.md

 ##Configuration

 The following sections describe Antarcticle configuration properties.
 They can be set either in  **conf/application.conf** application configuration file or via JNDI, if you're running Antarcticle in JNDI-aware environment.
 The later way is preferable for Tomcat or other servlet container.
+Properties' names are different for JNDI and file configurations.

-**Application.conf** is a simple key-value property file, **#** symbol used for comments.
+**application.conf** is a simple key-value property file, **#** symbol used for comments.
 It may be edited either before build procedure in source or after WAR deployment.
 All changes in this file require application restart.

 ###Database